NerdTech-aut/MapSnipper-Austria/README.md

 If you use Windows please download and install the [Microsoft Visual C++ Redistributable packages for Visual Studio 2015, 2017, 2019, and 2022](https://aka.ms/vs/17/release/vc_redist.x64.exe).

 ### Download additional data:
 To be able to use this project you need additional data.
 You can download this data from my OneDrive.
 [MapSnipper_Data.zip](https://1drv.ms/u/s!Ajecn6-yGfx0iHryUTPootTeHdSS?e=IdwTYy)
+After the download is completed unzip the folder and move the 13 csv files into the same folder as the three files above.
+At the end you should have one folder with 16 files.

 ## How to use: